EC approves transfer of 47 UNOs

 Meanwhile, the EC yesterday issued a letter to senior secretary to the security service division of the home ministry, extending the deadline for transfer proposals of all OCs by December 8, instead of December 5.

-Zahirul Islam, Additional Deputy Inspector General at the Police Headquarters, today said they are preparing for transfer of 326 OCs in the first phase, as per the EC's directive.
+Zahirul Islam, additional deputy inspector general at the Police Headquarters, said they are preparing for transfer of 326 OCs in the first phase, as per the EC's directive.

 He said they will send proposal to the EC after verifying all related laws, rules and regulations.